Surface temperature of an accretion disk around a wormhole Kerr-mimicker: Introduction

 Theoretical studies suggest that if a wormhole's throat is sufficiently close to the would-be horizon radius, it can mimic the optical appearance (shadow) and orbital dynamics of a black hole \citep{Damour+Solodukhin2007}.
 However, subtle differences in the accretion signatures may provide a means to differentiate the wormhole from a black hole.
-For instance, radiation from matter traversing the throat, or modifications to the accretion disk structure due to the differing metric potential $g_{rr}$, could manifest as deviations in the X-ray spectra of X-ray binaries or the shadow images of galactic nuclei.
-Distinguishing these scenarios requires precise theoretical predictions of observables.
+For instance, radiation from matter traversing the throat, or modifications to the accretion disk structure due to the differing metric potential $g_{rr}$, could manifest as deviations in the X-ray spectra of X-ray binaries or active galactic nuclei.
+Distinguishing these scenarios from black hole accretion requires precise theoretical predictions of observables.